jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

  * Publishers
  * Readers/viewers

-I configured users and passwords in the `mediamtx.yml` config file for all paths.
+I configured users and passwords in the `mediamtx.yml` file this way.
+The credential applies to all paths.

 ```
 # mediamtx.yml
 server: